c-healey/02-homework-css-bootstrap/README.md

 ## Development setup

 This example is here to help you learn CSS and bootstrap.
-I encourage ou to add the bonus features.
+I encourage you to add the bonus features.
 It should be used as a suppliment to the homework files on gitlab and documentation on https://getbootstrap.com.
 Fonts can be found on https://fonts.google.com copyright free images on https://unsplash.com or you may use your own.
 There's a nice README.md template on https://github.com/dbader/readme-template